cesarsotovalero/cesarsotovalero.github.io/_pages/talks.md

 - [Bloatware Mitigation and Analysis](https://docs.google.com/presentation/d/1LYvt7fFdGf_VvdlD2XRHzUTfZZOqM55Wopw6IYM6PNQ/edit?usp=sharing).
 Presented at _5th ASSERT Software Engineering Workshop_, Stockholm, Sweden, November 2018.

 - [Mining Software Dependencies at Large Scale: A Preliminary Study on the Maven Central Repository](https://docs.google.com/document/d/1IMhDIJjDIT_KuFLYSa5agPMvbCA8klBCemSLZI4id04/edit?usp=sharing).
 Presented at _4th ASSERT Software Engineering Workshop_, Stockholm, Sweden, Sep 2018.

+# Footnotes

+[^1]: If you are interested in placing me at your event, please [email me](mailto:cesarsotovalero@gmail.com).
+It’s free.
+You will just have to pay for economy-class airfare and a room in a decent hotel.